-Every Oracle Cloud Infrastructure resource has an Oracle-assigned unique ID called an Oracle Cloud Identifier (OCID).
+Most types of Oracle Cloud Infrastructure resources have an Oracle-assigned unique ID called an Oracle Cloud Identifier (OCID).
 It's included as part of the resource's information in both the Console and API.

-If you use the API, you'll need the OCID for your The root compartment that contains all of your organization's compartments and other Oracle Cloud Infrastructure cloud resources..
+To use the API, you need the OCID for your The root compartment that contains all of your organization's compartments and other Oracle Cloud Infrastructure cloud resources..
 For information about where to find it, see the next section.
-When you create any other resource, you can find its OCID in the response.
-You can also retrieve a resource's OCID by using a "List" API operation on that resource type, or by viewing the resource in the Console.

 ocid1.<RESOURCE TYPE>.<REALM>.[REGION][.FUTURE USE].<UNIQUE ID>

 - ocid1: The literal string indicating the version of the OCID.